-Mr. Williams has 40 plus years of successful public and private sector experience, including 30 years in the US Federal Government, with over 18 years as a federal senior executive.
-He was the U.S. General Services Administration’s Acting Administrator under President George W. Bush and GSA’s first Federal Acquisition Service Commissioner.
+Mr. Williams has over 40 years of successful public and private sector experience, including 30 years in the U.S. Federal Government, with over 18 years as a federal senior executive.
+He was the U.S. General Services Administration’s (GSA) Acting Administrator under President George W. Bush and GSA’s first Federal Acquisition Service Commissioner.
 He led the Presidential Transition for GSA in 2008-2009.
-Mr. Williams was also the first Director of the U.S. Department of Homeland Security’s US-VISIT Program, which was successfully implemented at DHS to track the entry of foreign visitors with biometrics after 9/11.
-Earlier, Jim was the Internal Revenue Service’s (IRS) leader of their Procurement and Program Management organizations, and co-chair of their Shared Services Design Team.
-He was the federal government’s computer procurement expert for the US-Japan 1990 Supercomputer Procurement and the US-Japan 1992 Computer Procurement Trade Agreements.
-He is the Co-Chair of the Chief Acquisition Officer’s Council at the Partnership for Public Service and he has held several other leadership positions for private sector industry associations.
+Mr. Williams was also the first Director of the U.S. Department of Homeland Security’s U.S.-VISIT Program, which was successfully implemented at DHS to track the entry of foreign visitors with biometrics after 9/11.
+Earlier, Jim was the Internal Revenue Service’s (IRS) leader of their Procurement and Program Management organizations and co-chair of their Shared Services Design Team.
+He was the federal government’s computer procurement expert for the U.S.-Japan 1990 Supercomputer Procurement and the U.S.-Japan 1992 Computer Procurement Trade Agreements.
+He is the Co-Chair of the Chief Acquisition Officer’s Council at the Partnership for Public Service and has held several other leadership positions for private-sector industry associations.
 He has received numerous awards, including two Presidential Rank Awards and four Federal Computer Week FED100 Awards, and has represented the United States in several countries.
-He has an MBA from The George Washington University and a B.S. in Business from Virginia Commonwealth University.
+He has an MBA from George Washington University and a B.S. in Business from Virginia Commonwealth University.